MarcoSteinke/Python-Machine-Learning-and-Data-Science/README.md

 #### Graph
 ![](https://github.com/maste150hhu/Python-Machine-Learning-and-Data-Science/blob/master/3_Scatter_Plots_and_Proportionals/Cars.png)

-#### Interpretation of the Experiment
+#### Introduction to the Experiment
 To begin with I will describe the graph.
 The upper graph is a Scatter Plot which was introduced in `3.1 Scatter Plot`.
 Thatswhy it has two axes which are set to the `age of the car in years on the x-axis` and the `top speed of the car in km/h on the y-axis`.
+The information is displayed as dots which is typical for Scatter Plots.
+The dots seem to have a trend to be somehow closer to the axes as in the previous experiment.

+#### Interpretation of the Experiment
+What first got in my sight was the maximum of the set of dots.
+The dot with a top-speed slightly above 310 is the maximum of the set.
+Therefore the dot on the last spot has a much lower value.

+Somehow the last spot which is older than 16 year has a higher value than the value  at age 12 which's top-speed is around 275km/h which actually is the minimum.
+As you can see, the values get lower from age 0 years to age 12 years.

+If you draw a line from the maximum at age 2 with top-speed > 310km/h to the minimum value of around 275km/h at age 12 years all other points in between will be below this line, but mostly with a relatively low distance to the line.
+So this line is able to estimate the development of the top speed of cars according to their age in years.

+As a result you can find a proportion between the top-speeds and the ages of the cars from the given set.
+The higher the age of a car is, which is equivalent to "the older a car is", the lower the top-speed gets.
+Or if you flip the proportion:

+`The newer the car, the higher the top-speed` which can now lead to two different cases:

+#### Case 1: Coincidence
+Maybe this proportion is only a coincidence since only the information of 13 cars were scattered.

+#### Case 2: Technology
+As the years passed, the technology got better and the engineers were able to create stronger motors, which led to this result.

+Now we can give an answer to the mysterious source!

+#### Answer: We need more information
+As it looks right now, his thesis of newer cars being faster in top-speed can be supported from what our experiment resulted in, BUT our set of data can not be called big data which makes the chosen set not trust-worthy.
+We can not unprove his thesis, but we have not enough data to proof it.